08/28/2019 Laparoscopy and hysteroscopy are two of

 · No stitches

-· Therapeutic benefit in same sitting
+· Therapeutic benefit in same

 · Shorter recovery time